 Types of RV Mattresses

 Additionally, there are several advantages to using foam mattresses in an RV.
 Whatever the size, shape or thickness needed, a foam mattress can be cut and customized to meet your needs.
 Look for a minimum of 1.8 density foam.
-In regard to the softness or firmness of the mattress, look for an Indentation Force Deflection (IFD) of 23-26 (23= softer, 26=harder).
+Regarding the softness or firmness of the mattress, look for an Indentation Force Deflection (IFD) of 23-26 (23= softer, 26=harder).

 For a plusher feel, choose a memory foam mattress.
-Memory foam is a top plush layer that is adhered to a support foam bottom.
+Memory foam has a top plush layer that is adhered to a support foam bottom.
 The support layer should be a minimum of four inches.
 Look for memory foam layers of at least two inches for the most comfort and a weight of two to four pounds.

-On the other hand, if you have a sleeper sofa in your Jayco and you want to replace the mattress then you need a sofa bed mattress, not an RV mattress (we also manufacture custom sofa sleeper mattresses by the way).
+If you have a sleeper sofa in your Jayco and you want to replace the mattress then you need a sofa bed mattress, not an RV mattress.
 Sofa mattresses are very different from camper mattresses, in terms of shape, standard sizes, thickness, and characteristics.
 Check out our sofa bed mattress buying guide to make sure you purchase a quality mattress, which will provide a good night’s sleep without feeling the bar!